-You’ve packed your bags but need to remember, too, to prune your wallet before you travel.
-Here are some tips on what goes and what stays…
+You’ve packed your bags and may think you’re set to go, but don’t forget to prune your wallet before you travel.

-Whatever our gender, we tend to accumulate “stuff” in our wallets.
-That’s why it’s vitally important to take the time to “prune your wallet” before a trip, taking as few things as possible with you—only the bare essentials.
+Whatever our gender, we tend to accumulate “stuff” in our wallets, pockets, and purses.
+That’s why we all need to routinely prune our wallets and purses before a trip, taking as few things as possible with us—only the bare essentials.

-This requires thinking through what you’ll need and what you won’t need, which can vary based on your lifestyle, your destination and the type of trip you’re taking.
+This requires taking the time to think through what we absolutely need and what we don’t, which can vary based on our lifestyle, destination, and the type of trip we’re taking.

 1) Membership cards